mattrussi/gitlab-com-runbooks/docs/ai-gateway/README.md

 ## Scalability

+### Horizontal

+The AI Gateway service is [automatically scaled](https://cloud.google.com/run/docs/container-contract#service-lifecycle) up to handle all incoming requests and scaled down when not receiving any traffic.
+To avoid cold-start latency, a minimum of 3 instances are running in production.

+If necessary, minimum and maximum instance count can be [configured](https://gitlab.com/gitlab-com/gl-infra/platform/runway/runwayctl/-/merge_requests/84) by platform engineers.

+### Vertical

+The AI Gateway service resources can be configured for [CPU](https://cloud.google.com/run/docs/configuring/services/cpu) and [memory](https://cloud.google.com/run/docs/configuring/services/memory-limits).

+If necessary, resources can be [configured](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/merge_requests/363) by service owners.

 ### GCP quotas usage

 Apart from our quota monitoring in our usual GCP projects, the AI Gateway relies on resources that live on the